 Sportsbooks refer to this kind of massive loss, where bettors win both bets, as getting “middled.”
 Its an utter disaster for any bookmaker.

-Consequently, when it comes to football point spreads, bookmakers will often instead change the odds (instead of the lines) as much as they can before they have to move the spread.
+Consequently, when it comes to football point spreads, bookmakers will often instead change the odds (instead of the Vegas line) as much as they can before they have to move the spread.
 However, this isn’t set in stone.
 So, always keep your eyes out for an opportunity to bet the “middle.”
 It pays off huge!